Hepatitis B vaccine: Duration of protection

-The Hepatitis B vaccine is now believed to provide indefinite protection.
+The hepatitis B vaccine is believed to provide indefinite protection.
 Older literature assumed that immunity would wane with antibody titers and only effectively last five to seven years, but immune-challenge studies show that even after 30 years, the immune system maintains the ability to produce an anamnestic response, i.e. to rapidly bump up antibody levels when the previously seen antigen is detected.
 This shows that the immunological memory is not affected by the loss of antibody levels.
 As a result, subsequent antibody testing and administration of booster doses is not required in successfully vaccinated immunocompetent individuals.
 UK guidelines suggest that people who respond to the vaccine and are at risk of occupational exposure, such as for healthcare workers, a single booster is recommended five years after initial immunization.

 Side effects

 Serious side effects from the hepatitis B vaccine are very rare.
 Pain may occur at the site of injection.
 It is generally considered safe for use, during pregnancy or while breastfeeding.
 It has not been linked to Guillain–Barré syndrome.